 '''

 run_config:

 ...

 dynamic_config_providers:

-- cls: kedro_vertexai.auth.gcp.MLFlowGoogleOAuthCredentialsProvider
+- cls: <fully qualified class name inheriting from kedro_vertexai.dynamic_config.

+OpynamicConfigProvider>

 params:

-client_id: iam-client-id
+... params passed to the constructor of the class

+abc: value1

+xyz: value2

 '''

 The cls fields should contain a fully qualified reference to a class implementing abstract kedro_vertexai. dynamic_config.DynamicConfigProvider.
 All params will be passed as kwargs to the class's constructor.
 Two required methods are: